 NEEA has collaborated widely with the region to develop and support energy code proposals in individual states.
 The adoption of new codes in all four states reflects regional progress in building better buildings and acknowledges steady improvement in building and system technologies.

-20.12 aMW and 20.35 Therm savings from 2010-2016 (including code savings).
+Savings of 20.12 aMW and 20.35 Therm savings from 2010-2016 (including code savings).

 NEEA-developed energy modeling systems which enabled whole home utility incentives.